 The Right Way to Work Remotely

-As it turns out our partner, Inspiring HR, knows a thing or two about remote work environments.
-They are a 100% remote business model, with 11 employees scattered throughout the country in a manner that best meets the HR needs for its 100+ customers nationwide.
+As it turns out, Inspiring HR knows a thing or two about remote work environments.
+They are a 100% remote business model, with 11 employees scattered throughout the country in a manner that best meets the HR needs for their 100+ customers nationwide.

-When Inspiring HR’s consultants gathered together for the first time at their inaugural company retreat in March of 2018, it seemed the right time to assess whether it’s really possible to build a productive and collegial team within a remote business environment.
+When Inspiring HR’s consultants gathered together for the first time at their inaugural company retreat in March of 2018, it seemed the right time to assess whether it is really possible to build a productive and collegial team within a remote business environment.

 As the retreat progressed, a recipe for remote work success came into focus.

 Buy-in and support from leadership.
 Mindy isn’t just Inspiring HR’s leader, she’s also a remote worker herself.
 As such, she understands the importance of clear communication on matters such as client response time and when her employees are required and not required to be available.
 She implemented standard operating procedures to keep service levels consistent and provides an environment for team members to seamlessly support one another during vacations or leaves of absence.

 Hire remote-ready employees.
 Successful remote employees are self-motivated, results-orientated and tech-friendly.
 They are effective communicators and collaborators who can also work independently and take responsibility for their success rather than looking to “rise with the tide”.
 Once you find an employee with the right combinations of traits and skills, you must orient them properly.
 Inspiring HR has a rigorous new hire orientation program that begins on day one.
 There is a precise checklist to follow so nothing falls through the cracks.
 This affirms to their team members that they are valued and allows them to start building their workplace relationships right away.